JamieRow/GettingandCleaningData/README.md

 Labels files indicates which of the activities are represented in the data

-The data columns are labeled by the feature file
+The data columns are labeled by the feature file, and activities labels contain the activity text linking to the labels files

 # Data source:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip